BaloniLab/PFAS_Congeners_Mouse_GEMs/README.md

 **Integration of transcriptomics with GEM iMM1865**:

-**in R programming language:**

-step 1 : Acquire the Entrez gene ID and gene length for the transcriptomics data genes using biomaRt in R
+step 1 : Acquire the Entrez gene ID and gene length for the transcriptomics data genes using biomaRt

 step 2: Map the transcriptomics data against the gene list from iMM1865 model using entrez_id as the shared column ... to maintain the gene order as that in model, use **left_join()** function in R